- Highlights of Mardi Himal Trek

 Here, we tried to collect some essential information for the Mardi Himal trek, which you must know before departing to the Mardi Himal.
 We hope that it will be helpful for you.

-If you are looking for trekking in Nepal, please click here.
+If you are looking for trekking and tour packages in Nepal, please click here.